insertinterestingnamehere/insertinterestingnamehere.github.io/posts/basic-examples.md

 clang++ -fPIC -O3 -I"c:/Program Files (x86)/libdynd/include" -std=c++11 (algorithm).cpp -L"c:/Program Files (x86)/libdynd/lib/static" -ldynd -o (algorithm).exe
 gfortran -fPIC -O3 (algorithm).f90 -o (algorithm)_f.exe
 ```
-The corresponding compiler calls on BSD, Linux, or other Unix-based operating systems are similar with the `-I` and `-L` directories being modified (or ommitted) according to the location of the DyND headers and library.
+The corresponding compiler calls on BSD, Linux, or other Unix-based operating systems are similar with the `-I` and `-L` directories being modified (or omitted) according to the location of the DyND headers and library.
 The same set of flags should work with recent versions of clang++ and g++.

 ## Horner's Algorithm